Sean Reid-Foley: Minor leagues

-Considered by MLB.com to be the 18th overall prospect heading into the 2014 Major League Baseball draft, he was drafted by the Blue Jays in the second round, 49th overall.
+Considered by MLB.com to be the 18th overall prospect heading into the 2014 Major League Baseball draft, he was drafted by the Toronto Blue Jays in the second round, 49th overall.
 Having signed a commitment to Florida State University, he was passed over in the first round due to signability concerns.
 On June 10, 2014, he signed with the Blue Jays for a bonus of $1.128 million, and was expected to join extended spring training in Clearwater.
-Reid-Foley made his professional debut for the Rookie-level Gulf Coast League Blue Jays on June 27, pitching 2/3 of an inning and yielding two earned runs.
+Reid-Foley made his professional debut for the rookie-level Gulf Coast League Blue Jays on June 27, pitching 2/3 of an inning and yielding two earned runs.
 He finished the 2014 regular season with a 1–2 record in nine appearances (six starts), a 4.76 ERA, and 25 strikeouts in 222/3 innings.
-Reid-Foley was promoted to the Short Season-A Vancouver Canadians on September 3, 2014, but did not make an appearance during the Northwest League playoffs.
+Reid-Foley was promoted to the Class A Short Season Vancouver Canadians on September 3, 2014, but did not make an appearance during the Northwest League playoffs.